 Tom was an incredible son, and gave us 21 years of joy.
 We hope we can create a legacy for him through this.

-As if the marathon is not enough, Angus is joining forces with Tom's friend Curtis (who did the Ironman Swansea 70.3 for us in July 2023) to compete in what has been described as The Most Beautiful Race In The World.
+As if the marathon is not enough, Angus is joining forces with Tom's friend Curtis (who did the Ironman Swansea 70.3 for us in July 2023) to compete in what has been voted The Most Beautiful Race In The World.
 2.4 miles of swimming, 112 miles of cycling finished off with a marathon in the Swiss Alps.

 More details will be available soon!